 What foods should I eat?
 Nutrients such as omega-3 fatty acids (EPA and DHA), found in seeds, fish, and nuts, have been documented to reduce anxiety symptoms and inflammation.
 Magnesium also promotes stress relief and is found in leafy green vegetables, avocados, nuts, and whole grains.
 Finally, foods high in tryptophan may help boost mood and promote calmness, including meat, poultry, dairy, eggs, nuts and beans.
 Foods containing complex carbohydrates can also prompt the brain to make serotonin, help stabilize blood sugar and keep you feeling full.

 For additional ideas on how to eat for stress relief, click here to receive a free Stress Busting Recipe booklet.

 Other considerations.
 In addition to practicing a healthy diet, therapeutic doses of the right supplements can be reasonable additions to help target stress, particularly when accessing the right nutrients in food becomes too difficult.
-L-Theanine, panax ginseng, and green tea extract are all herbs that can support stress relief.Omega-3 fatty acids, magnesium, and vitamin B complex also can help support stress relief.
+Supplements containing the herbs L-Theanine, panax ginseng, and green tea extract can support stress relief.Omega-3 fatty acids, magnesium, and vitamin B complex also can help support stress relief.
 While supplements within a specific dose are considered generally safe for many individuals, consult your health care provider before beginning any supplementation regimen.

 *These statements have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, cure, or prevent any disease.